-Staff Increase
+Staff Increase .

-The number of Immigration Services Agency-related staff was 5,866 in FY 2020, which was an increase of about 40% (1,664) compared to five years ago in FY 2015 when the number was 4,202.
+The number of Immigration Services Agency-related staff was 5,432 in FY 2019, which was an increase of about 37% (1,463) compared to five years ago in FY 2014 when the number was 3,969.
 However, during this period, the number of cases handled by the immigration offices has remained at a high level, and the immigration control work has been getting more complex and difficult such as the need to balance smooth yet rigorous entry examinations in order to promote Japan as a tourism-oriented country but to prevent terrorist acts and illegal entry; to implement measures to deal with the forged or altered documents that are becoming increasingly more sophisticated; to strengthen the residence management pertaining to foreign nationals after entry into Japan; to enforce strengthened detection and reliable deportation of illegal foreign residents, some of whom are potential criminals; to implement measures against foreign residents disguised as legal residents; and to implement even more appropriate yet stricter examinations of applications for refugee recognition.
-Further staff increase is necessary in order to deal appropriately and swiftly with such situations and to meet the public needs for administration (Reference 92).
+In addition, from April 2019, we have also been engaged in work related to improving the environment for the acceptance of foreign human resources.
+Further staff increase is necessary in order to deal appropriately and swiftly with such situations and to meet the public needs for administration (Reference 93).